-I must confess that I am a recovering workaholic.
-While in the previous seasons of my life, this trait seemed so endearing and many praised me for how much I worked so hard.
-And I soaked in that glory, what I deceitfully scripturized as burning the midnight oil (shaking my head now) as drawn from the parable of the ten virgins in Matthew 25:1-13.
+I must confess; I am a recovering workaholic.
+In previous seasons of my life, this trait seemed quite endearing and many praised me for how hard I often worked.
+I soaked in that glory, deceitfully ‘scripturizing’ it as burning the midnight oil (shaking my head now), as drawn from the parable of the ten virgins in Matthew 25:1-13.

-As I grow deeper in my walk with God while maturing in biological age, I have come to appreciate the difference between diligently going about my Father’s business and being too busy to be effective.
-My husband and I have shared a favourite Scripture for over a decade now, we call it our rest Scripture in Hebrews 4.
-It talks about entering into God’s rest and how the Israelites missed out on that.
+As I grow deeper in my walk with God and get up in years, I have come to appreciate the difference between diligently going about my Father’s business and being too busy to be effective.
+My husband and I have shared a favourite Scripture for over a decade now, we call it our rest Scripture.
+It is in Hebrews 4 and talks about entering into God’s rest.
+The scripture also highlights on how the Israelites missed out on that rest.
 This Scripture has become my anchor.
 Every time my boat starts to drift farther from the shores of God’s rest, God reminds me of Hebrews 4.
 We will look further into this later.

-However, most recently during family devotions with our kids, my husband brought out yet another Scripture in Ezekiel that made me stop for a while to evaluate and see a deeper meaning to life and what God is actually calling me to do.
-The chapter starts with God dealing with Israel for idolatry despite the fact that He had brought them out of slavery in Egypt.
-My attention was drawn to the verses starting at 10.
+However, recently, during family devotions with our kids, my husband brought up yet another Scripture, in Ezekiel 20.
+It made me pause for thought to evaluate and see a deeper meaning to both life and what God was actually calling me to do.
+The chapter starts with God dealing with Israel for the idolatry they practiced despite the fact that He had brought them out of slavery in Egypt.
+My attention was drawn to the verses starting from verse 10;

 So I made them leave the land of Egypt and brought them into the wilderness.
 I gave them My statutes and explained My ordinances to them, which, if a man keeps, he will live.